 However, the use of Pantocure 40mg Tablet is not advised along with other medicines used for the treatment of Helicobacter Pylori infection.

-Pantocure 40mg Tablet is safe to use in patients with liver+more
+Pantocure 40mg Tablet is probably safe to use in patients wi+more

 Severely interacts with other drugs like

 Mezolam 7.5mg Injection, Azivent 500mg Tablet, Zathrin Redimix Suspension, Pratham 200mg/5ml Suspension

 If you miss a dose of Pantoprazole, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular schedule.
 Do not double the dose.